We are no longer accepting Path applications for Summer 2019. Please check back in Fall 2019 for the next open application period.

 At Palantir, we're passionate about creating opportunities for all individuals to grow and succeed.
 We launched Palantir Path in 2017 to support students who are new to the tech world, especially those from underrepresented communities who may not have had exposure to technical opportunities before college.
-We're excited to open applications for the summer 2019 Palantir Path cohort.

 Building products at Palantir isn't your typical engineering job — and Palantir Path isn't your typical internship.
 The problems we solve at Palantir, from combating terror threats to delivering relief to victims of disaster, don't map neatly to a college curriculum.
 Palantir Path is designed to help students early in their college careers to bridge the gap between what they learn in school and what's necessary to solve the real world's ambiguous, complex problems.

 As a Palantir Path intern, you'll become part of the Palantir family — and challenged accordingly with high-impact work.
 You'll be in a Software Engineer role as part of a team of extraordinary engineering talent supporting a specific product or Palantir customer on multi-faceted, open-ended, and complicated problems.
 You'll be paired with a mentor who will help you learn to build real-world software and to think critically about how problems can — and can't — be solved with technology.
 At the end of the summer, with real-world experience and actionable feedback under your belt, you'll be better equipped to maximize your undergraduate career and readily tackle future engineering challenges.